Find Assisted Living in Your Area

 Other Options for Prescription Drug Costs

-No matter what your insurance and PAP situation happens to be, you can still limit your out-of-pocket expenses by shopping around and trying to lower the point-of-sale costs for the drugs you need to stay healthy.
+No matter what your insurance and PAP situation happens to be, you can still limit your out-of-pocket expenses by shopping around and trying to lower the point-of-sale costs for the drugs you need.
 There are several ways to do this, and not nearly enough seniors are using them all.
-Regardless of your financial status, or whether you have excellent, mediocre or nonexistent prescription drug coverage, these tips can help you shave down some of the expense of keeping your prescriptions filled:
+Regardless of your financial status, or whether you have excellent, mediocre, or nonexistent prescription drug coverage, these tips can help you shave down some of the expense of keeping your prescriptions filled:

 Coupons